michaelatimore/express-snippet-box/README.md

-## Project Overview

-This project is a simple API built using Node.js and Express.js.
-It provides a basic endpoint for storing and retrieving messages with an expiration.
+This project is a learning exercise aimed at developing a simple API using Node.js and Express.js, with TypeScript as the programming language.
+The API will provide basic endpoints for storing and retrieving messages with an expiration feature.
+The primary goal of this project is to gain hands-on experience in building APIs, understanding the Express framework, and leveraging Node.js as the underlying runtime environment.
+Under the guidance of a mentor, this project serves as a practical introduction to:
+Setting up an Express.js application with TypeScript Implementing RESTful API endpoints
+Handling data storage and retrieval
+Managing message expiration logic
+Understanding the relationship between Node.js and Express Best practices in API development
+Through this guided learning process, the project will evolve to demonstrate fundamental concepts in backend development, API design, and the use of TypeScript in a Node.js environment

 ## Project Construction